delia-qodo/screenshot-to-code/README.md

 Supported AI models:

+- Grok-4 (xAI) - New!
+Powerful vision and code generation capabilities
 - Claude Sonnet 3.5 - Best model!
 - GPT-4o - also recommended!
 - DALL-E 3 or Flux Schnell (using Replicate) for image generation